CSCfi/csc-user-guide/docs/data/sensitive-data/findata-permit.md

 !!! info-label
     Team member

-- If you haven't accept the terms of use before, please go to MyCSC - navigate to the project view - see left side **Service** list - click SD Desktop and **accept the terms of use**.
+- If you haven't accepted the terms of use before, please go to MyCSC - navigate to the project view - see left side **Service** list - click SD Desktop and **accept the terms of use**.
 - Please note that every team member must accept the SD Desktop terms of use.

 ![How to approve terms of use.](https://a3s.fi/docs-files/sensitive-data/MyCSC/MyCSC_TermsOfUse.png)

-### 8. Activate MFA Authentication
+### 8. Activate MFA

 !!! warning-label
     Team manager
 !!! info-label
     Team member

-- You need to activate MFA (multi-factor authentication) to be able to log in the Sensitive Data services.
+- You need to activate MFA (multi-factor authentication) to be able to log in to the Sensitive Data services.
 [More about multi-factor authentication](../../accounts/mfa.md). *If your multi-factor authentication is already enabled, you can move to step 9.*
-- Before activating MFA you need to have some authentication application in your mobile, for example Google Authenticator or Microsoft Authenticator.
+- Before activating MFA you need to have some authentication application on your mobile phone, for example Google Authenticator or Microsoft Authenticator.
 - Go to the **Profile** page (Left side menu or top right hamburger menu).
 - Enable Multi-Factor Authentication by clicking **“Activate”**.
 - This will create a QR code which you can read with your authentication application (for example Google Authenticator).
-- You authentication application will provide a verification code which you can now write to MyCSC **“Verification code”** field and click **“Verify”**.
+- Your authentication application will provide a verification code which you can now write to MyCSC **“Verification code”** field and click **“Verify”**.

 ![Multi-Factor Authentication.](./images/MyCSC/MyCSC_MFA.png)